 Video3: teaser – Theatro Circo:

 With the duration of 30 minutes, the performance involves a single performer on the stage, with his body connected to the visual and audio system.
-The connections includes 18 physical sensors: 16 electrodes in the brain and 2 electrodes in the chest.
+The connections include 18 physical sensors: 16 electrodes in the brain and 2 electrodes in the chest.
 The body movement is also captured through a 3d depth camera.
-Vital signals are acquired in real time, analysed and transformed into image and sound.
+Vital signals are acquired in real time, analyzed and transformed into image and sound.
 The helmet signals are transmitted via wireless radio to custom audio/visual software trained specifically to the mental states of the performer.

 The main software: